The Peru Resilience Hub at COP30

 Programming that meets the moment: A new framing for COP30

-The Resilience Hub programming is structured around the tensions that the Must-Knows surface.
+The Peru Resilience Hub programming is structured around some of the main tensions surfaced by the Must-Knows.
 Each one is a barrier to progress if left unaddressed, and a lever for transformation if confronted directly.
 At COP30, the Hub will translate these critical tensions into six tracks.

 Six challenges to unlock a resilient future

-These six challenges aren’t rhetorical: they are real-world bottlenecks identified through rigorous scientific consultation.
-The science is clear: unless we address them, we risk designing solutions that entrench vulnerability rather than build resilience.
+These six challenges aren’t rhetorical: they are real-world bottlenecks that were identified through consultations with real-economy actors and building on the insights of the scientific basis of the Must-Knows.
+The message is clear: unless we address them, we risk designing solutions that entrench vulnerability rather than build resilience.

 Help us build our COP30 agenda